dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 You follow orders and agree with what people say... yes.

 >	Education and Knowledge.

-You are not a gopnik.
+You are not a street hood.

 > University degree or equivalent.